MPult/Dad-Bot/README.md

 # Dad-Bot

-This is a discord bot running on node.js, the bot has a plethera of feature for those who need dad jokes in their discord server.
+This is a discord bot running on node.js, the bot has a plethera of features for those who need dad jokes in their discord server.

 ## Getting Started